 Result (The result.
 Was it successful or not? - outcomes)

-The name, work address and contact number of two referees should be listed on the Application for Vacancy form.
-Referees should be contacted for approval before listing them on the Application for Vacancy form.
+The name, work address and contact number of two referees are to be included on the Application for Vacancy form.
+Referees should be contacted for approval prior to the application submission.

-- Applications should be stapled in the top left-hand corner, with the Application for Vacancy form being the top document.
+- Applications should be stapled in the top left-hand corner, with the Application for Vacancy form on the top.

-- Please do not submit your application in plastic or cardboard folders.
+- Do not submit applications in plastic or cardboard folders.

-- In accordance with established policy, vacancies are advertised for a prescribed period and specify a closing date.
-The closing time for advertised vacancies within the Botanic Gardens and Parks Authority is 4.00 pm on the nominated day.
+- Vacancies are advertised for a prescribed period and specify a closing date.
+The closing time for advertised vacancies is 4.00 pm on the nominated day.

-- When posting applications, allow ample time for any mailing delays, as it is the applicant's responsibility to ensure that the application is received on time.
+- Allow ample time for possible mailing delays when posting an application.
+It is the applicant's responsibility to ensure that the application is received on time.

 - Applications that are lodged with Australia Post, MailWest or the internal Mail System and are in transit at the time applications close are deemed late and will not be accepted.

-- All interview questions will be job related - that is, they will relate to the selection competencies for the position you have applied.
+- All interview questions will relate to the selection competencies for the advertised position.

 - The same questions will be asked of each interviewee.